-Single sign-on (SSO) is critical for Enterprise products.
-It offers security benefits to the client company and an enhanced user experience for the end user.
+Single sign-on (SSO) offers security benefits to the client company and an enhanced user experience for the end user.
 However, there is sometimes a conflict between security and ease of use.
 Balancing these sometimes-conflicting goals is an important part of defining SSO for your application.
 Once SSO is on the product roadmap, creating a detailed spec is the first step to to achieve both of these goals.

 Skip email verification once you have SSO setup.